Deep-MI/BrainPrint/README.md

-This is the `brainprint` python package, a derivative of the original [BrainPrint-legacy](https://github.com/Deep-MI/BrainPrint-legacy) scripts, with the primary goal to provide a Python-only version (except some FreeSurfer dependencies), to integrate the [LaPy](https://github.com/Deep-MI/LaPy) package, and to remove dependencies on third-party software (shapeDNA-* binaries, gmsh, meshfix).
+This is the `brainprint` python package, a derivative of the original [BrainPrint-legacy](https://github.com/Deep-MI/BrainPrint-legacy) scripts, with the primary goal to provide a Python-only version, to integrate the [LaPy](https://github.com/Deep-MI/LaPy) package, and to remove dependencies on third-party software (shapeDNA-* binaries, gmsh, meshfix).
 As a result, some functionality of the original BrainPrint-legacy scripts is no longer maintained (currently no support of tetrahedral meshes and no support of cortical parcellations or label files).

 ## Installation

-Use the following code to download, build and install a package from this repository into your local Python package directory:
+Use the following code to install the latest release of LaPy into your local Python package directory:

-`pip3 install --user git+https://github.com/Deep-MI/BrainPrint.git`
+`python3 -m pip install brainprint`

 This will also install the necessary dependencies, e.g. the [LaPy](https://github.com/Deep-MI/LaPy) package.
 You may need to add your local Python package directory to your $PATH